The solution isn’t for Oprah to run for president. It’s to listen to women everywhere.

 IPS’ Break the Chain Campaign hosts author Sheila Bapat to discuss her book on “Nannies, Housekeepers, Caregivers and the Battle for Domestic Workers’ Rights.”

 IPS’ Tiffany Williams is a featured panelist on congressional briefing by The Child Labor Coalition and The Alliance to End Slavery and Trafficking (ATEST) to promote the rights of 15 million child domestic workers.

-One hundred women leaders from around the country fast together to demand fair immigration reform and an end to deportations NOW!
+Join One hundred women leaders from around the country fasting together to demand fair immigration reform and an end to deportations NOW!